 - Give people the opportunity to win something if they buy now.

-- Offer accessories like pilates mat or yoga suite with logo
+- Offer accessories like pilates mat or suite with logo

 Chair yoga's vast age group increases the risk of injury due to the difficulty of catering to all age groups at once.
 Some instructions may be too difficult for clients, and as an instructor, you will be liable for any injuries.

-Bikram yoga is a style developed in the 1970s by Bikram Choudhury.
+The style was developed in the 1970s by Bikram Choudhury.
 The idea was to create a consistent, safe, and effective yoga practice.
 He did this by using higher temperatures than most others used and providing students with uniform practice times.
-Bikram yoga is still practiced today and has become very popular worldwide.
+It is still practiced today and has become very popular worldwide.
 The primary benefits of the style are that it is relaxing, and it can be performed anywhere.

 Teaching Embodiment of Yoga

 The word "embodiment" comes from the word "embody."
 When you embody something, you become a part of it.
-In yoga, the whole body is the teacher.
-If your body isn't relaxed, open, and ready for what you're trying to teach, then you'll be preparing yourself.
+According to the philosophy, the whole body is the teacher.
+If your body isn't relaxed, open, and ready for what you're trying to teach, you'll be preparing yourself.
 The goal is to embody the idea of the pose and the posture.
-As with any yoga pose, the body needs to be balanced, healthy.
+As with any pose, the body needs to be balanced and healthy.
 It shouldn't be too tight or too loose.
 It should be able to maintain the integrity of the pose without straining or becoming unstable.

-Antigravity yoga combines traditional yoga postures with gravity-defying yoga poses like standing backflips and handstands.
+The style combines traditional postures with gravity-defying poses like standing backflips and handstands.
 The goal is to use the body's weight to assist the body's movement, allowing you to practice in more extreme positions without adding any extra weight.
-The concept of weightlessness is a core tenet of Antigravity yoga.
-It aims to provide its practitioners with the strength, flexibility, and balance needed to perform yoga differently from other forms of yoga.
+The concept of weightlessness is the core tenet of this style.
+It aims to provide its practitioners with the strength, flexibility, and balance needed to perform.

-Yoga is the fastest growing health and fitness trend in the United States.
-As yoga continues to gain popularity, more and more people seek ways to make the practice fun and a healthy part of their lifestyle.
+Yoga is the fastest growing health and fitness trend in North America.
+As it continues to gain popularity, more and more people seek ways to make the practice fun and a healthy part of their lifestyle.
 To meet these needs, many studios offer a wide variety of styles of classes.
 Some of these classes are designed to get you physically fit by strengthening your core, while others are more about stretching and flexibility.
-When selecting a yoga class, be sure to look for one that offers a balance of strength training and flexibility.
-This will help you achieve the overall goal of a healthy and happy body and mind.
+When selecting a yoga class, look for one that offers a balance of strength training and flexibility.
+It will help you achieve the overall goal of a healthy and happy body and mind.

-Paddleboard Yoga is the only form that combines the stability and movement of the water-based exercise and the benefits of being in a boat.
-Paddleboard Yoga was created by Jeff Hargrove, a former professional surfer.
+Paddleboard exercise is the only form that combines the stability and movement of the water-based exercise and the benefits of being in a boat.
+The paddleboard exercise was created by Jeff Hargrove, a former professional surfer.
 After he experienced a major injury, he developed the technique and realized he could no longer paddle in the ocean.

 Paddleboarding is one of the most unique and fun ways to explore the outdoors.
 But if you are new to the sport, you may wonder how paddleboarding compares to other yoga exercises.
-With paddleboarding, your core muscles, shoulders, back, and arms all get a workout as you try to keep your balance on the board.
-On the other hand, other yoga poses can work for the same muscle groups while relaxing and calming.
-So, which yoga pose is better?
-Which type of yoga is best for beginners?
+With paddleboarding, your core muscles, shoulders, back, and arms all get a workout as you keep your balance on the board.
+On the other hand, other poses can work for the same muscle groups while relaxing and calming.

-While there is no guarantee that water yoga will make everyone feel better after practice.
-It's an easy alternative to get you started when you're feeling under the weather or simply need a little extra help with the heat.
-The water-based form of yoga has been practiced as healing and relaxation since ancient times but recently became popular as physical activity in the fitness market.
+While there is no guarantee that this will make everyone feel better after practicing the routine, it is an easy alternative to get you started.
+Water-based exercise has been practiced for healing and relaxation since ancient times but recently became popular as physical activity in the fitness market.
 The key difference between the two types of yoga is flowing water in the latter.